 Dr. Lamont enrolled at the University of Western Ontario and graduated with a medical degree in 1946.
 He completed an internship at Victoria Hospital (London) in 1947 and a residency at Westminster Hospital (London) in 1948.

 Dr. Lamont married Patricia Joan MacRobert in March of 1949 in London, Ontario.
 Mrs. Lamont was born in 1926, the daughter of Alfred Hartley MacRobert and the former Helena Hester Marguerite Hadden.

 Dr. and Mrs. Lamont had 2 children, John and Mary.

 Dr. Lamont was active in the Canadian Cancer Society in both London and Ottawa, serving on the Board of Directors as Vice President and President.
 Named after Dr. Lamont, the C.T.
 Lamont Primary Health Care Research Centre is a centre within the Elisabeth Bruyere Research Institute and is the research arm of the Department of Family Medicine of the University of Ottawa.
 It has earned a nationwide reputation for the quality of its research work.

 Mrs. Lamont died in Ottawa on the 8th of June, 2001.
 Dr. Lamont died in Ottawa on the 29th of July, 2009.
-He was survived by his children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
+They were survived by their children John Lamont (Toronto), and Mary Lamont-Marchese (New York).
 Dr. and Mrs. Lamont were interred at Capitol Garden of Memories in Carleton, Ontario.